 The Antitrust Division of the Department of Justice and the Federal Trade Commission enforce the antitrust laws.
 In addition, state agencies may also enforce state and federal antitrust laws.
 Violators of the antitrust laws may face both civil and criminal penalties.
 In addition to prison terms up to three years, criminal penalties may include a fine of $350,000 for individuals, and $10,000,000 for corporations.
 Those injured by violations of the federal antitrust laws may recover in civil actions three times the amount of actual damages they have sustained.
 Such litigation is very costly to defend and can lead not only to exposure for damages, but also to the opposing parties being awarded attorneys’ fees and costs.
 State laws also provide for recovery of damages by injured parties.
 Finally, an injunction or consent judgment may be entered in a civil action.
 Consent judgments often contain sweeping prohibitions going beyond the scope of the violation originally involved in such cases, thereby limiting the future business freedom of the parties involved.

 A checklist of “dos and don’ts” provides a shorthand method that members can use to avoid antitrust exposure.

 There should be no discussion or exchange of any information by or among competitors concerning:

-Any member exposed to any discussions or activities which appear to violate this checklist should object immediately and: (1) disassociate itself from any such discussions; (2) if they continue, officially adjourn the meeting and leave immediately; and (3) report it to EMA’s President, who then should consult with counsel.
+There are many instances in which some of the topics on the list may be discussed for clearly pro-competitive purposes, but these should be held under the guidance of antitrust counsel so as to avoid even the appearance of impropriety.
+In the absence of antitrust counsel, any member or meeting participant exposed to any discussions or activities which appear to violate this checklist should object immediately and: (1) disassociate itself from any such discussions; (2) if they continue, officially adjourn the meeting and leave immediately; and (3) report it to EMA’s President, who then should consult with counsel.